 You can request a bond refund when one of these conditions is met:

-- The immigration case has been completed (whether through deportation, voluntary departure, or grant of legal status)
+- DHS will issue the I-391 Bond Cancellation Notice when the immigration case has been completed (whether through deportation, voluntary departure, or grant of legal status)

 Steps to Obtain Your Refund

-Below are the critical steps required to obtaining your immigration bond refund:
+Below are the critical steps required to obtaining your immigration bond refund, which will depend on when the bond was posted (check Form I-352):

 1. Gather Required Documentation